 The Foreign Language Proficiency Exam is one option students have to fulfill the university’s foreign language graduation requirement.
 It is not a placement exam; faculty academic advisors help place students into the appropriate level of foreign language classes at Puget Sound.
-If you are unsure which language class you should take, please contact your advisor or the Department of Foreign Languages and Literature.
+If you are unsure which language class you should take, please contact your advisor.

 Likewise, the exam does not fulfill departmental language requirements; students who pass the Foreign Language Proficiency Exam have tested out of the university's foreign language graduation requirement by demonstrating prior competence and do not plan on taking any language courses at the university.